FlorisVideler/Paxos-implementatie/readme.md

 Floris Videler 1758374

 ## Input examples
-(For all the input examples from fase 1 we added a 0, for the amount of learners needed.)
+(For all the input examples from fase 1 we added a 0, for the amount of learners needed.)<br>
 Example #1
 ```
 1 3 0 15